-- 1.1.1 The Goldsmiths Qualification and Credit Framework provides a consistent, unified structure which governs all modules and programmes taught at Goldsmiths leading to awards of Goldsmiths or of the University of London. - 1.1.2 It provides a reference point for setting and assessing academic standards when designing, approving, monitoring and reviewing programmes of study and their constituent modules and in the development of partnerships with other institutions. - 1.1.3 It facilitates the sharing of modules across departments and student mobility through the accumulation and transfer of credit. - 1.1.4 It is informed by and consistent with the Quality Assurance Agency's (QAA), Higher Education Credit Framework for England: Advice on Academic Credit Arrangements and the Framework for Higher Education Qualifications of UK Degree Awarding Bodies as well as the credit guidelines published by the different UK credit consortia.
+- 1.1.1 The Goldsmiths Qualification and Credit Framework provides a consistent, unified structure which governs all modules and programmes taught at Goldsmiths leading to awards of Goldsmiths or of the University of London. - 1.1.2 It provides a reference point for setting and assessing academic standards when designing, approving, monitoring and reviewing programmes of study and their constituent modules and in the development of partnerships with other institutions. - 1.1.3 It facilitates the sharing of modules across departments and student mobility through the accumulation and transfer of credit. - 1.1.4 It is informed by and consistent with the conditions of registration set by the Office for Students (OfS) and other external reference points governing higher education qualifications and arrangements for credit.